xcollantes/portfolio/blogs/bulldog-band.md

 ![](/blogs/images/bulldog_band/hug.webp)

 ###### _Credit: [Gonzaga Bulletin](https://www.gonzaga.edu/student-life/student-affairs/our-departments-and-programs/student-media/gonzaga-bulletin)_

+For my entire time at Gonzaga University, I was an active leader in the Gonzaga Bulldog Band.

 As time went on and built the trust and friendship of many of my fellow band members, I eventually became the "Fungineer" or "Fun Engineer", a non-official